torsday/notebook/GLOSSARY.md

 Specifies what methods a class must implement (an interface).
 An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.

+## Private

+Accessible only within the class itself.

 ## Protected

 Accessible within the class itself and subclasses.